rchrisarevalo/personal-website/README.md

-# Personal Website (v2.8.0)
+# Personal Website (v2.9.0)

 * This website was made using React.js.
 * Updates are made every week or so, depending on how busy I am.

-# UPDATES (made on October 23, 2021):
+# UPDATES (made on November 1, 2021):

-* New announcement:
-    * The page has been redesigned with the Halloween colors.
+* The original design has been reverted back from its Halloween design.
-    * This new design is limited, and will be taken down on November 1st at 12 AM.
-* Once the design is taken down, then the original design before this one will be implemented.
+* A new design for the Thanksgiving season will be implemented during the week of Thanksgiving.

 # Copyright Notice